Skip to content

 Why does it keep coming back?

-Surface fix works but masks underlying cause.
-Common patterns: antivirus repeatedly quarantining the new qbregistration.dat; Windows user profile damage; persistent system clock drift; registry corruption from failed installation.
-Recurring 3371 needs ProAdvisor diagnostic for durable fix.
+The surface fix works but masks the underlying cause.
+Common patterns: antivirus repeatedly quarantining the new qbregistration.dat; Windows user-profile damage; persistent system clock drift; registry corruption from a failed installation.
+Recurring 3371 needs a ProAdvisor diagnostic for a durable fix.

 The technical heart of 3371